 June joined the Ichthyology Lab in Fall 2015.
-Originally from the Washington, D.C. area, June fell in love with the dynamic interactions in kelp forests and decided to attend MLML in order to explore fundamental questions in kelp forest community ecology.
+Originally from the Washington, D.C. area, June is passionate for community ecology and exploring the dynamic interactions within California's kelp forests.

 For her thesis, June studies fish pee!
 Specifically, the nutrients that kelp forest fishes excrete when they pee.
 She seeks to discover:

 - Are there certain "hotspots" to fish pee?
 Is fish pee more important in certain regions of California relative to other sources of nutrients?

 - How do human activities—such as fishing and subsequent establishment of marine reserves—affect nutrient cycles via fish pee?

 In addition to her thesis work, June has participated in numerous other research opportunities in the Monterey Bay area:

 - Research intern at the NOAA Office of National Marine Sanctuaries (with support from CSU COAST)

 - TA for Marine Ichthyology, Marine Ecology, and Environmental Studies of the Gulf of California

 - Deep sea video analyst in Rick Starr’s Fisheries and Conservation Biology Lab

 - Research technician with the CA Collaborative Fisheries Research Program